Jbreets/ultra-games-scoreboard/README.md

 # ugl-official
-Ultra Games teams leaderboard to be used at the events.
+Ultra Games teams leaderboard to be used at the Ultra Games events.

-We should add instructions here about how somebody would setup and use this app for the very first time (setting up databases etc)